-You can also send this group any of your automated emails in the Digital Marketing Platform (the digital edition, branded post newsletter, or local event newsletter).
-As a bonus, each has built-in analytics that will let you know how engaged your recipients are.
+You can also send this group your magazine's digital edition.
+The digital edition features amazing articles and videos.
+Plus, it has builtin analytics that will let you know how engaged your recipients are.

 Once these leads buy, move them to your A-list.